 Lewington showed a bit of offensive ability over the last two years for Medicine Hat, hitting career-bests in goals, assists and points each of the last three seasons.
 That being said, his bread and butter remains his physical game.
 With quality size at 6’1 195, Lewington likes to hit.
 He is not afraid to drop the gloves and frustrate opponents as well.
 His mobility is a bit of a question mark and he can find himself positionally confused from time to time as well.
 Still, his physical game and willingness to do the dirty work in his own end set him apart from the majority of defensive prospects in the Capitals system.

-Lewington, after four years with Medicine Hat, is ready to make the jump to pro hockey and will do so with Hershey of the AHL in 2015-16.
-Ice time will likely be a bit of a challenge for him initially as he works on the finer points of his game.
-Going forward, he will likely need another year or two of work after this before he is anything close to NHL ready.
-In any event, his demeanor and physical play should earn him extended looks from the Capitals and he could find himself in a bottom-pairing stay-at-home defender role for the Capitals in the future.
+Lewington, after four years with Medicine Hat, is in his first season of pro hockey in 2015-16.
+He started the year with the ECHL's South Carolina Stingrays and will look to work his way into the lineup for Capitals' AHL affiliate Hershey before the end of the year.
+Going forward, Lewington will likely need another year or two of work after this before he is anything close to NHL ready.
+His demeanor and physical play should earn him extended looks from the Capitals and he could find himself in a bottom-pairing stay-at-home defender role for the Capitals in the future.